 Herbicides are a group of pesticides that are utilized for lawn weed control.
-Any substance applied to prevent or kill weeds is considered an herbicide including: natural, organic or man made synthetic materials.
+Any substance applied to prevent or kill weeds is considered an herbicide including natural, organic or man-made synthetic materials.

 These products are valuable tools for landscape and lawn weed control applications.
 When used correctly they will not damage lawns, trees or ornamental plants.
 However, a common misunderstanding is herbicides only kill weeds while they are actually designed to kill plants (weeds are just plants growing where we don’t want them).
-A misapplication of a weed killer usually results in damage to valuable lawns and landscape plants or harm to the environment.
+Misapplication of a weed killer usually results in damage to valuable lawns and landscape plants or harm to the environment.

 Misapplication is the Major Problem with Pesticides!